microdotblog/help.micro.blog/_posts/2015-08-22-using-marsedit.markdown

 If you need to manually configure a blogging client, choose the MetaWeblog API and point it to `micro.blog/xmlrpc`.
 This usually won't be necessary if the client has already discovered the proper settings.

 Posting from MarsEdit supports microblog posts (leave the title blank), full posts with a title, and uploading photos.
 Limited HTML is also allowed and won't be escaped.

+Because Micro.blog uses Markdown, we recommend keeping MarsEdit in "Plain Text Mode" instead of "Rich Text".
+You can switch this under the Post menu in MarsEdit.